blazium-engine/export-blazium-game/README.md

 Prerequisites:
 - `export_presets.cfg`: A file created with what targets you want to export:
+  * For iOS, fill in the: `App Store Team ID`, `Bundle Identifier`.
+  * For macOS, fill in the: `Bundle Identifier`, `Apple Team ID`.
+Leave Code Signing and Notarizing disabled.
   * For Android, enable AAB.
+Also set the `Package Unique Name`.
   * For Windows, select what architecture you want for each export.
   * For Linux, select what architecture you want for each export.

 Reusable Action that build a Blazium game.
+These actions build and sign the games.

 Example usage:

 ```yml
 jobs: